-The Brandywine Zoo is asking you to join us in going single-use plastic straw free and single-use plastic cutlery free.
+The Brandywine Zoo is asking you to join us in going single-use plastic straw and single-use plastic cutlery free.
 We’re asking Northern Delaware area bars, restaurants, and food trucks to be plastic straw and cutlery free as well!

 Help us eliminate unnecessary waste and save wildlife like North American river otters here in Delaware and beyond.
 To join our wildlife-saving campaign, use the pledge form below.